pcsingh/Predicting-Repo-popularity/README.md

 streamlit run app.py
 ```

-**Note: To paste the github token in the model.ipynb notebook and app.py file.**
+**Note: Remember to paste the github token in the model.ipynb notebook and app.py file.**
 <hr>

 Click [here](https://repopopularity.herokuapp.com/) to try now..... 🤗